miticollo/poc-anfora/README.md

 > Disk Developer Image is not required.
 > Because Appium automatically mount it.

-To run WDA app it is necessary to trust your developer account in `Settings` > `General` > `Device Management` ( or `Profiles` on some iDevices).
+To run the WDA app, it is necessary to trust your developer account by going to `Settings` > `General` > `Device Management` (or `Profiles` on some iDevices).
-So to do this you must be quick mainly after the app is installed when compilation is not still finished you can trust your developer account.
+To ensure success, it is important to do this quickly, preferably after the app is installed, but before the compilation finishes.
-If you don't do that on time script will fail.<br/>
+If you do not complete this step in time, the script will fail.
-If you prefer you can sideload the [blank-app](https://github.com/miticollo/blank-app/releases/latest) with the same account that you will use for WDA app.
+If you prefer, you can sideload the [blank-app](https://github.com/miticollo/blank-app/releases/latest) using the same account that you will use for the WDA app.
-In this way you can trust developer without any time problems.
+This will allow you to trust the developer account without any time-related issues.

 ## How to run